Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability exists in the parseFormData function where user-controlled input can be used to modify Object.prototype attributes.
-When processing form data with superform_json parameter, the function deserializes JSON input and performs nested assignments using values from form parameters beginning with superformfile and _superformfiles_.
-Since both the target property and value of the assignment are controlled by user input, this enables prototype pollution.
-The vulnerability has been assigned a CVSS v4.0 base score of 8.3 (High) with the vector string CVSS:4.0/AV:N/AC:H/AT:P/PR:N/UI:N/VC:L/VI:L/VA:H/SC:L/SI:L/SA:L (GitHub Advisory).
+The vulnerability exists in the parseFormData function which processes form data containing superform_json parameters.
+When parsing form data, the function performs nested assignments into deserialized objects using values from form parameters beginning with superformfile and _superformfiles_.
+Since both the target property and value of the assignment are controlled by user input, attackers can exploit this to pollute the base object prototype.
+The vulnerability has been assigned a CVSS v4.0 base score of 8.3 (High) with vector string CVSS:4.0/AV:N/AC:H/AT:P/PR:N/UI:N/VC:L/VI:L/VA:H/SC:L/SI:L/SA:L (GitHub Advisory).

 The vulnerability has been fixed in version 2.27.4 of sveltekit-superforms.
-Users are advised to upgrade to this patched version to mitigate the risk (GitHub Advisory, GitHub Commit).
+Users should upgrade to this patched version to mitigate the vulnerability (GitHub Advisory).

 Source: This report was generated using AI